Harald-U/istio-handson/workshop/exercise2.md

 ## IBM Cloud Shell

 You will use the IBM Cloud Shell to continue with the workshop.
-It is a web based Linux shell that has all the required tools installed and has you already logged into your IBM Cloud account
+It is a web based Linux shell that has all the required tools installed and has you already logged into your IBM Cloud account.
+It is currently beta but has been used in many workshops.

 1. In the menu bar of the IBM Cloud dashboard click on the "terminal" icon:
     ![access clsh](../images/access_cloudshell.png)